 This is the most important step to any form of writing.
 It wouldn’t be a wise thing to either immediately start typing the essay or to accelerate your think tank for the first 20 minutes and start typing only towards the end of the time.
 On your scratchpad, simply jot down the ideas that you feel would make your essay better: for the issue task, consider the pros and cons that are related to the issue statement.
 Furthermore, choose compelling examples to support each side of the issue topic.
 Next, decide which side has the most effective reasons and examples.
 This is the position you need to take.
 The most common error made by candidates is that of taking a side emotionally or impulsively, which might make the essay a mess.

-It is important that you write as much as you can in both the issue and the argument essays.
+It is important that you write as much as you can in the issue essays.
 If you notice the description for a score of 1, you might notice how short and choppy it usually would be.
 Clearly, a fully developed essay would surely earn a score of 5.5 or even 6.
 This makes quantity seem more essential.
 But wait!
 While you focus on writing as much as you can, you also need to be cautious of the quality of your writing.
 Make sure not to repeat ideas and/or examples in the issue essay.

 The topic sentence or thesis sentence is a way of introducing your reader to the prompt and sets the stage for the rest of the essay.
 You may include: